camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ---

 This guide gives an introduction to Camunda Platform Run, a pre-packaged, lightweight distribution of the Camunda Platform.
-Camunda Platform Run is easy to configure and does not require Java-knwoledge.
+Camunda Platform Run is easy to configure and does not require Java knowledge.

 # Goal & Audience